jcdunne/SAS_R/README.md

 # SAS_R

-Click "launch binder" to render Docker image and build Binder session in R - May take a few minutes
+Click "launch binder" to render Docker image and build Binder session in R - May take several minutes.
+Once this has been completed, the next time the image is launched, it should load quickly.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jcdunne/SAS_R/master)